rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 By not moving and by being physically at rest, a Yogi solves the first piece of our beaming puzzle: muscles are big consumers of energy and oxygen in the body.

-If you don't move, energy created from breathing to something else other than muscles.
+If you don't move, energy created from breathing is going somewhere else other than muscles.
 But to Where ?

 **In lotus position a Yogi meditates.**